-The Ukrainian National Archive section “Famine-Genocide in Ukraine 1932-1933” is the official repository for most of the photos presented on the above listed websites and for thousands more; nearly all are officially approved government photos and close to 200 are available online as small thumbnail images here.
+The Ukrainian National Archives section “Famine-Genocide in Ukraine 1932-1933” is the official repository for most of the photos presented on the above listed websites and for thousands more; nearly all are officially approved government photos and close to 200 are available online as small thumbnail images here.
 Click on the linked list to scroll through the images.
 Photos 38 – 123 are officially approved representations of idealized life on the collective farm, as well as examples of indoctrination, mass mobilization, demonization, public prosecution, dekulakization, and dispossession of personal property by the state.
-Photos 1 – 23, 32 – 34 and 37 which depict conditions of starvation in Kharkiv, were taken by Austrian technician A. Wienerberger in 1933 and smuggled out .
+Photos 1 – 23, 32 – 34 and 37 which depict conditions of starvation in Kharkiv, were taken by Austrian engineer A. Wienerberger in 1933 and smuggled out .
 (See the Directory described above for these and additional Wienerberger photographs in full size.)

 The sources listed below all offer somewhat different selections of Wienerberger’s photos, which were taken in the spring and summer of 1933 in and around Kharkiv, then capital of Soviet Ukraine.

-These 21 photos, which are a somewhat different set from the Innitzer collection, originally appeared in Muss Russland Hungern?: Menschen- und Völkerschicksale in der Sowjetunion, by ethnic minorities advocate Ewald Ammende, 1935 (first) edition.
-(Note: an English edition was published in 1936, and re-released in 1984 with the title: Human life in Russia.
-This edition which appeared after Ammende’s death, replaced some of the original photos with ones from the 1921 famine, and added others from unknown sources and locations.)
+These 21 photos, originally uncredited but later confirmed to be by Alexander Wienerberger, originally appeared in Muss Russland Hungern?: Menschen- und Völkerschicksale in der Sowjetunion, by ethnic minorities advocate Ewald Ammende, 1935 (first) edition.
+(Important Note: an English edition was published in 1936, and re-released in 1984 with the title: Human life in Russia.
+This English edition which appeared after Ammende’s death, replaced some of the original photos with photos from the 1921 famine as well as others from unconfirmed sources and locations.)
 For more info about this publication, see this panel from the Alexander Wienerberger biographical exhibit.

 Photographs of forcible extraction of stored grain and produce